Vodafone has confirmed that it will begin its 5G roll out during 2019.

 This suggests Vodafone has accelerated its plans, as previously it said to expect 5G in early 2020.
 It’s a change that should help it keep pace with rival networks.

 Vodafone has additionally said that it sees its 5G roll out as following a similar timeline to 4G, which is to say it will be gradual, with 50% of UK devices getting a 5G connection by the mid-2020’s.

-Vodafone hasn’t yet confirmed what 5G phones it will offer on its network, but we’d expect most of the big name ones, such as those from Samsung and OnePlus, would be offered on day one.
+Vodafone hasn’t yet said what other 5G phones it will offer on its network, but we’d expect most of the big name ones, such as the Samsung Galaxy S10 5G and the upcoming OnePlus 5G handset would be offered on day one.
 We’ll update this section as soon as we hear more.

 Vodafone has a large 4G network, with over 99% of the UK population covered at last count, which could help with 5G as well, because initially networks will likely use a mix of 5G and 4G technology.

 This widespread coverage also shows that Vodafone has a strong commitment to upgrading and expanding its network, which will likely continue into 5G.